 Trafficking comes in many forms such as forcing victims into prostitution, slavery or servitude and compelling victims to commit sexual acts for pornography.
 Human trafficking is the third largest international crime industry, bringing in an estimated profit of $32 billion each year.
 Some estimates say that approximately 80 percent of trafficking involves sexual exploitation and 19 percent involves labor exploitation.
 There are approximately 20 to 30 million slaves in the world today.

 Kutcher explained that THORN had created technology to help prevent human trafficking and modern slavery.
 THORN: Digital Defenders of Children, the organization created by Kutcher and then-wife Demi Moore, builds software to fight human trafficking.
-Kutcher emphasized how technology can be used to disable modern slavery and human trafficking.
+Kutcher emphasized how technology can disable modern slavery and human trafficking.

 THORN has been working with law enforcement agencies worldwide to help end trafficking and exploitation.
 Through technological advancements from THORN, such as the Thorn Spotlight, 4,000 law enforcement officials across 900 agencies prioritize their caseloads.
 “It gets smart, better over time and more efficient as people use it,” Kutcher explained.